manishmadugula/Notes/Code/java.md

   interface Session extends Serializable, Clonnable{ }
   ```

-- In java 8 and above you can define a body inside interface if the method is static/ default.[Link](https://stackoverflow.com/questions/22713652/can-an-interface-method-have-a-body)
+- In java 8 and above you can define a body inside interface if the method is static/ default.[Link](https://stackoverflow.com/questions/22713652/can-an-interface-method-have-a-body).
+But these static methods cannot be overridden just like any other class.

 #### Some design points
 - Very useful for declaring Constants since all variables are implicitly final public variable.